 After finding success in partnering with Farm Credit Mid-America, Elizabeth and her husband decided to branch out on their own.
 They bought their first farm in 2020 with financing from the agricultural cooperative and are currently raising Texas Longhorns and a Wagyu cross.

-“Farm Credit Mid-America is more than just a lender to us," she says.
+“Farm Credit Mid-America is more than just a lender to us," she shared.
 "They really want us to succeed.
-Our loan officer, Brandon Harris, has been incredibly knowledgeable and a great resource.
+Our financial officer, Brandon Harris, has been incredibly knowledgeable and a great resource.
 He's really been an asset to our operation and its future.”

 For the last two years, Elizabeth has also served on Farm Credit Mid-America’s Advocate Council, a diverse group of the cooperative’s customer-owners who represent rural communities across Indiana, Ohio, Kentucky and Tennessee.

-“I think [the Advocate Council] is just another piece of why Farm Credit is a really great organization in addition to being farmer-owned,” says Elizabeth.
+“I think the Advocate Council is just another piece of why Farm Credit Mid-America is a really great organization in addition to being farmer-owned,” shared Elizabeth.

 She especially enjoys the training and speakers at the Advocate Council meetings, which add value to working with Farm Credit Mid-America.

-“It’s a way for Farm Credit to get feedback from their customers about the programs it has and or the direction they are going as a company.
+“It’s a way for the cooperative to get feedback from their customers about the programs it has and or the direction they are going as a company.
 They listen to us, but they also give us a lot back.”